rajdyp/study-decks/docs/python/fundamentals/fast_api.md

     db: SQLLiteSettings = DBSettings()
 ```

-> `LOGGING_LEVEL: int = logging.INFO` : This is an argument with a default parameter.
 1. `LOGGING_LEVEL: int = logging.INFO` : This is an argument with a default parameter.

 ## Dependency injection (a.k.a. handle code requirements)